macwiatrak/BacBench/bacbench/tasks/phenotypic_traits/README.md

     --lr 0.01
 ```

+## Evaluation

+The `phenotypic_traits_grouppings.csv` file groups phenotypes into a set of phenotype groups which can be used for evaluation analysis.

+**Note**: Some of the phenotypic traits are quantitative traits (for example `madin_quantitative_d1_up`).
+For consistency of evaluation we treat them as categorical traits, excluding rare classes (<50 samples).

 ## References
 ```
 [1] Madin, Joshua S., et al. "A synthesis of bacterial and archaeal phenotypic trait data."
 Scientific data 7.1 (2020): 170.